FrankDoka/Doka-front-end/content/blog/text-to-speech-5/index.md

 - **Reproducibility**: I can easily recreate my entire AWS infrastructure in a consistent and predictable manner.
 This is invaluable for scaling my application as needed.

-- **Version Control**: My infrastructure code can be versioned, allowing me to track changes and collaborate with team members effectively.
+- **Version Control**: My infrastructure code can be versioned, allowing me to track changes and collaborate with team members if needed.

 - **Scalability**: With Terraform, I can quickly scale my resources up or down to meet the demands of my application without manual intervention.